Canvas Instructor Guide

 3. Add a title and content for the announcement.
 You can also add links, files, and images.

-4. If you like, you can select Delay posting when making your announcement to schedule it for a future date.
+4. If you like, you can also schedule your announcement for a future date by selecting Delay posting.

 5. Click Publish.
-Unless you are delaying, your announcement will immediately be posted in the course.
+Your announcement will immediately be posted in the course and be visible to students, unless you have selected to delay posting.

-1. Log in to Canvas and choose Inbox from the left-most Global Navigation.
+1. Log in to Canvas and choose Inbox in the Global Navigation.

 2. Click the pencil icon.
 A “Compose Message” window will pop up.